Everyone remembers their first time.

 Controls

-Your right hand grip is the throttle or gas and the handle is for the front brake.
-Your left hand grip is simply a grip and the handle is for the clutch.
-The rear brake is controlled by a pedal in front of the right foot peg.
-The shift pedal, which puts the bike in gear, is on the left side in front of the left foot peg.
+Your right hand grip powers the throttle (or gas) and the handle (or lever) controls the front brake.
+Your left hand grip has no other function than grip and the lever controls the clutch.
+Engage the rear brake by a pedal in front of the right foot peg.
+The shift pedal, which puts the bike in gear, sits on the left side in front of the left foot peg.
 Homework: Read this most excellent article on How to Use a Clutch on a Dirt Bike.
 For extra credit or just general information check out Dirt Bike Handlebars & Controls Explained.

 First Gear

 You've probably heard the pros start a race in second gear.
 You won't do this.
 You'll start in first gear.
-Grasp the clutch handle on the handlebars then step on the clutch pedal with your left foot pushing it down.
+Grasp the clutch lever (left side) on the handlebars then step on the clutch pedal with your left foot pushing it down.
 You're now in first gear.
 Get ready.
-Oh, keep the clutch handle compressed!
+Oh, keep the clutch lever compressed!

 Rolling the Throttle

 Do NOT roll the throttle all the way.
-That's akin to stepping on the gas and no matter how far forward your body is on the bike you will loop out ending your day prematurely.
-This is where first timers get hurt the most.
-Coming in a close second is rolling the throttle, still too far, enabling you to stay mounted on an out of control bike where you have a meet and greet with a tree or something else impermeable in the area.
-In fact, just in case, go somewhere private where no one else is around and nothing is even remotely close that you can bump into.
+That equals flooring the gas pedal in a car and no matter how far forward you position your body on the bike expect to loop out likely ending your day prematurely.
+Most first timers get hurt the most when looping out.
+Others manage to hold on to a wild and crazy dirt bike after rolling the throttle usually leading to a meet and greet with a tree or something else impermeable in the area.
+In fact, just in case, go somewhere private with no one around and nothing else even remotely close that you can bump into.

 This could happen on your first time especially if you open the throttle

-Roll the throttle very slowly and let the clutch out just as slow.
-Embrace that heart racing feeling as... the bike stalls out.
+Slowly roll the throttle then let the clutch out just as slow.
+Embrace that heart racing feeling as... the bike stalls.
 Don't be surprised if this happens.
 It happens to everyone.
-This is better than jetting out of control sending you into panic mode which typically results in a broken bike and/or physical injury.
+Consider this better than jetting out of control sending you into panic mode which typically results in a broken bike and/or physical injury.
 Eventually you'll get the hang of the delicate balance between the clutch and throttle, and the ground beneath you begins to move.
 You can't keep your feet dragging so...

 Foot Position

 You've got two foot pegs on each side of the bike.
 Put the balls of your foot on the pegs which gives you not only better riding control but quickest access to the brake and clutch pedals.
-As stated earlier, on the left side in front of the peg is the gear shift pedal which you'll operate using your left foot so you'll need to position your foot accordingly to engage the shift.
-In order to engage second gear, you have to use your foot (along with the clutch handle) and this time push up on the clutch pedal.
+As stated earlier, the gear shift pedal sits on the left side in front of the foot peg which you'll operate using your left foot so you'll need to position your foot accordingly to shift.
+In order to engage second gear, you have to use your foot (along with the clutch lever) and this time push up on the clutch pedal.
 The same rule applies for third, fourth and fifth gear so find your comfort zone with your foot to change gears efficiently.

 I'm Moving, Now What?